evelinawahlstrom/ad-assignment-server/README.md

 `git clone https://github.com/evelinawahlstrom/ad-assignment-server `

+2. cd into adludio-server

-2. In your terminal, run the following command to install all the dependencies
+3. In your terminal, run the following command to install all the dependencies

 ```
 npm install
 ```

-3. To start the terminal with nodemon, use the following command (assumes nodemon is installed globally)
+4. To start the terminal with nodemon, use the following command (assumes nodemon is installed globally)

 ```
 nodemon index
 ```

-4. To start the code without tracking saved changes, you can simply run:
+5. To start the code without tracking saved changes, you can simply run:

 ```
 node index